 In the front of the upper is a mesh material and the back is made of swede with a plastic strap in between.
 I found the upper to be stiff and took a couple of sessions to break in.
 Once I started breaking in the upper, the fit improved.

-The Kyrie line is known for its great traction and it doesn’t disappoint in this version.
+The Kyrie line is recognized for its great traction and it doesn’t disappoint in this version.
 The traction of the shoe is great, I’ve never slipped or ever felt like I needed to wipe even though it did attract dust.
 The outsole features thick groves in an artistic multi-directional pattern.
 I think it would hold better than most basketball shoes due to the thick groves in the traction pattern and the reinforced toe.

-The Kyrie 6 is made to last
+The Kyrie 6 is tough

 The shoe is made from durable materials.
 Specifically, it has a rubber panel on the toe for added durability for those who drag their feet on lay-ups.